1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 # 3. Supported Heating Systems and Controllers
 In general BSB-LAN works with controllers built by SIEMENS which are supported with a BSB and/or a LPB.
 These controllers are branded and used by different manufacturers of heating systems (e.g. Broetje, Elco).
 Please read the manual of your heating system to find out if the controller offers a BSB and/or LPB.

-*Note:*
+***Note:***
-*Some recent models of Broetje don't have a BSB and are NOT compatible with BSB-LAN.
-Please see [chapter 3.3](chap03.md#) for further informations.*
+***Some recent models of Broetje don't have a BSB and are NOT compatible with BSB-LAN.
+Please see [chapter 3.3](chap03.md#33-new-model--not-supported-controller-from-broetje) for further informations.***

 ---

 ## 3.1 Successfully Tested Heating Systems
 The following chapters are giving an overview of heating systems which have been successfully tested with BSB-LAN and reported by the users.
+Because not every user reports his heating system, it can be assumed that in practise even more systems work successfully with the BSB-LPB-LAN adapter and the BSB-LAN software.

 ---